-As of March 31, 2020, we had cash, cash equivalents and available-for-sale securities of \$53.6 million.
-We believe that our existing cash, cash equivalents and available-for-sale securities as of March 31, 2020, will enable us to fund our operating expenses and capital expenditure requirements into 2021.
-We have based this estimate on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently anticipate.
+As of March 31, 2021, we had cash and cash equivalents of \$268.5 million.
+We believe that our cash and cash equivalents as of March 31, 2021 will be sufficient to fund our operating expenses and capital requirements into the fourth quarter of 2022.
+As a result, in order to continue to operate our business beyond that time, we will need to raise additional funds.
+However, there can be no assurance that we will be able to generate funds on terms acceptable to us, on a timely basis, or at all.
+In addition, we have based this estimate on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently anticipate.

-Because of the numerous risks and uncertainties associated with the development of SGT-001 and other product candidates and programs and because the extent to which we may enter collaborations with third parties for development of our product candidates is unknown, we are unable to estimate the timing and amounts of increased capital outlays and operating expenses associated with completing the research and development of our product candidates.
+Because of the numerous risks and uncertainties associated with the development of SGT-001, SGT-003 and other product candidates and programs and because the extent to which we may enter collaborations with third parties for development of our product candidates is unknown, we are unable to estimate the timing and amounts of increased capital outlays and operating expenses associated with completing the research and development of our product candidates.
 Our future capital requirements will depend on many factors, including:

-- if and when we are able to favorably resolve the clinical hold on and resume IGNITE DMD; - the progress and results of IGNITE DMD and future clinical trials of SGT-001 and other product candidates; - the costs, timing and outcome of regulatory review of SGT-001 and other product candidates; - the scope, progress, results and costs of discovery, laboratory testing, manufacturing, preclinical development and clinical trials for other product candidates that we may pursue in the future, if any; - the costs associated with our manufacturing process development and evaluation of third-party manufacturers; - whether we decide to construct and validate our own manufacturing facility and the associated costs; - revenue, if any, received from commercial sale of SGT-001 or other product candidates, should any of our product candidates receive marketing approval; - the costs of preparing, filing and prosecuting patent applications, maintaining, defending and enforcing our intellectual property rights and defending intellectual property-related claims; - the outcome of any lawsuits filed against us; - the terms of our current and any future license agreements and collaborations; - · the extent to which we acquire or in-license other product candidates, technologies and intellectual property; and - · if and as we need to adapt our business in response to the COVID-19 pandemic and its collateral consequences.
+- the progress and results of IGNITE DMD and future clinical trials of SGT-001, SGT-003 and our other product candidates; - the costs, timing and outcome of regulatory review of SGT-001, SGT-003 and our other product candidates; - the scope, progress, results and costs of discovery, laboratory testing, manufacturing, preclinical development and clinical trials for SGT-003 and our other product candidates that we may pursue in the future, if any; - · the costs associated with our manufacturing process development and evaluation of third-party manufacturers; - whether we decide to construct and validate our own manufacturing facility and the associated costs; - revenue, if any, received from commercial sale of SGT-001, SGT-003 or our other product candidates, should any of our product candidates receive marketing approval; - the costs of preparing, filing and prosecuting patent applications, maintaining, defending and enforcing our intellectual property rights and defending intellectual property-related claims; - the outcome of any lawsuits filed against us;

+- the terms of our current and any future license agreements and collaborations; - the success of our collaboration with Ultragenyx; - our ability to establish and maintain additional strategic collaborations, licensing or other arrangements and the financial terms of such arrangements; - the payment or receipt of milestones, royalties and other collaboration-based revenues, if any; - · the extent to which we acquire or in-license other product candidates, technologies and intellectual property; and - · if and as we need to adapt our business in response to the COVID-19 pandemic and its collateral consequences.

-We intend to supply our clinical development program for SGT-001 with drug product produced at a current good manufacturing practices, or cGMP, compliant facility located at one of our Contract Development Manufacturing Organizations partners.
+We are supplying, and expect to continue to supply, our clinical development program for SGT-001 with drug product produced at a cGMP compliant facility located at one of our Contract Development Manufacturing Organization partners.
 We intend to establish the capability and capacity to supply SGT-001 at commercial scale from multiple sources.